 Then you hang it.
 Or not.
 Or smoke it.
 Or not.
 Depends on what you are doing.

-But it is easy to do, even if you have little energy.
+It is easy to do, even if you have little energy.
 You just break it up as much as you need to.
 A little here, a little there.
 And the daily process is so simple that it works into a day of carefully metered energy expenditures.

 Do little pieces of meat.
 2-3 lbs.
 Nothing heavy to lift.
 Easy to move it to the sink, drain it.
 Easy to sprinkle it again because it is small.
 Not too many days to cure because it is thin (less than 3 inches thick).
 Doesn't take long to hang because of the smaller size.